Grand Trunk Road: Ancient times

-The Buddhist literature and Indian epics such as Mahabharata provide the existence of Grand Trunk road even before the Maurya Empire and was called Uttarapatha or the "Northern road".
-The road connected the eastern region of India with Central Asia and Ancient Greece.
+The Buddhist literature and Indian epics such as Mahabharata refer to the existence of Grand Trunk road even before the Maurya Empire and was called Uttarapatha or the "Northern road".
+The road connected the eastern region of India with Central Asia, the terminus of the Khorasan Road.

 Mauryan Empire

-The precursor of the modern Grand Trunk road was built by the emperor Chandragupta Maurya and was based on the Persian Royal Road (more accurately, its eastern stretch, the Great Khurasan Road that ran from Media to Bactria).
-During the time of the Mauryan Empire in the 3rd century BCE, overland trade between India and several parts of Western Asia and Bactria world went through the cities of the north-west, primarily Takshashila and Purushapura (present-day Taxila and Peshawar respectively, in Pakistan).
+The precursor of the modern Grand Trunk road was built on the orders of the emperor Chandragupta Maurya and was inspired by the Persian Royal Road (more precisely, its eastern stretch, the Great Khurasan Road that ran from Media to Bactria).
+During the time of the Mauryan Empire in the 3rd century BCE, overland trade between India and several parts of Western Asia and Bactria went through the cities of the north-west, primarily Takshashila and Purushapura (present-day Taxila and Peshawar respectively, in Pakistan).
 Takshashila was well connected by roads with other parts of the Mauryan Empire.
 The Mauryas had maintained this very ancient highway from Takshashila to Patliputra (present-day Patna in India).
 Chandragupta Maurya had a whole army of officials overseeing the maintenance of this road as told by the Greek diplomat Megasthenes who spent fifteen years at the Mauryan court.
 Constructed in eight stages, this road is said to have connected the cities of Purushapura, Takshashila, Hastinapura, Kanyakubja, Prayag, Patliputra and Tamralipta, a distance of around 2600 km.

 The route of Chandragupta was built over the ancient "Uttarapatha" or the Northern Road, which had been mentioned by Pāṇini.
 The emperor Ashoka had it recorded in his edict about having trees planted, wells built at every half kos and many "nimisdhayas", which is often translated as rest-houses along the route for the travelers.
 The emperor Kanishka is also known to have controlled the Uttarapatha.

 Suri and Mughal Empires

 Sher Shah Suri, the medieval ruler of the Sur Empire, took to repair The Chandragupta's Royal Road in the 16th century.
 The old route was further rerouted at Sonargaon and Rohtas and its breadth increased, a sarai was built, the number of kos minars and baolis increased.
 Gardens were also built alongside some sections of the highway.
 Those who stopped at the sarai were provided food for free.
 His son Islam Shah Suri constructed an additional sarai in-between every sarai originally built by Sher Shah Suri on the road toward Bengal.
 More sarais were built under the Mughals.
 Jahangir under his reign issued a decree that all sarais be built of burnt brick and stone.
 Broad-leaved trees were planted in the stretch between Lahore and Agra and he built bridges over all water bodies that were situated on the path of the highways.
-The route was referred to as "Sadak-e-Azam" by Suri, and "Badshahi Sadak" during Mughals.
+The route was referred to as "Sadak-e-Azam" by Suri and "Badshahi Sadak" by the Mughals.